LV 1871

 The Lebensversicherung von 1871 a.
 G. München (LV 1871) is a German life insurance company founded in 1871 and headquartered in Munich.
 LV 1871 specializes in life, pension and disability insurance.

 General information

-The LV 1871 company group is managed by: CEO Wolfgang Reichel; Klaus Math, responsible for products, underwriting and IT; and Hermann Schrögenauer, in charge of sales and marketing.
-The chairman of the supervisory board is Peter Hohenemser.
+The LV 1871 company group is managed by: CEO Wolfgang Reichel and Klaus Math, responsible for products, underwriting and IT, as well as sales and marketing.
+The chairman of the supervisory board is Christoph Hamm.

 The following subsidiaries are wholly owned by the parent company Lebensversicherung von 1871 a.G.
 München: